Fix Your Teeth and Boost Your Confidence with Crown Lengthening

 After that, your x-rays will be examined and your medical history will be taken.
 This is the best time to talk about any special illnesses, medications you take, and your allergy history.
 The surgeon is going to assess if you are medically fit to undergo such a procedure.

 - Generally, this procedure takes less than an hour to complete but it depends on a variety of factors such as the number of teeth that require crown lengthening, and the amount of soft tissue and bone that needs to be removed.

-To start, you will be given a local anesthetic.
+To start, you will be given a local anaesthetic.
 The surgeon will then begin to remove your gum and soft tissue.
 After the removal process is completed, the surgeon will wash it with salted water before stitching the gums back together.
 To complete the process and to prevent possible infection, the affected area will be bandaged.

 - As this is an outpatient procedure, you will be allowed to go home once it is completed.

 - Since this procedure involves removing soft tissue, there is going to be some bleeding.
 There is also the risk of infection if proper precautions and sterilization measures are not adopted.
 You may feel additional tooth sensitivity, but this feeling will subside after a few days.
 The surgeon will recommend special cleaning tips and medications for faster healing and pain management.

 As the gums heal, you will be able to resume normal tooth function.
 However, it is advisable to avoid picking and poking the area.
 You will be asked to brush regularly and wear your denture.

 As the world is progressing, dental procedures are becoming less painful and more efficient.
 With dental procedures, it is important to have a qualified and experienced dental center on board.
 If you are residing in Westmont, IL, Celebrity Smiles is the one for.
 They have a team of qualified surgeons with years of experience and hundreds of positive testimonies.